Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors: Abstract

 \section{Abstract}

 A fundamental requirement for photonic technologies is the ability to control the confinement and propagation of light.
-Widely utilized platforms include two-dimensional (2D) optical microcavities in which electromagnetic waves are confined between either metallic or multi-layer dielectric distributed Bragg reflectors.
-However, the fabrication complexities of thick Bragg reflectors and high losses in metallic mirrors have motivated the quest for efficient and compact mirrors.
-Recently, 2D transition metal dichalcogenides hosting tightly bound excitons with high optical quality have emerged as promising atomically thin mirrors.
+Widely utilized platforms include two-dimensional (2D) optical microcavities in which electromagnetic waves are confined between either metallic or distributed Bragg reflectors.
+Recently, transition metal dichalcogenides hosting tightly bound excitons with high optical quality have emerged as promising atomically thin mirrors.
 In this work, we propose and experimentally demonstrate a sub-wavelength 2D nano-cavity using two atomically thin mirrors with degenerate resonances.
-Remarkably, we show how the excitonic nature of the mirrors enables the formation of chiral and tunable optical modes upon the application of an external magnetic field.
-Moreover, temperature-dependent reflectance measurements indicate robustness and tunability up to $\approx\!100$ K for the device.
-Our work establishes a new regime for engineering intrinsically chiral sub-wavelength optical cavities and opens avenues for realizing spin-photon interfaces and exploring chiral many-body cavity electrodynamics.
+Angle-resolved measurements show a flat band, which sets this system apart from conventional photonic cavities.
+Remarkably, we demonstrate how the excitonic nature of the mirrors enables the formation of chiral and tunable optical modes upon the application of an external magnetic field.
+Moreover, we show the electrical tunability of the confined mode.
+Our work demonstrates a mechanism for confining light with high-quality excitonic materials, opening perspectives for spin-photon interfaces, and chiral cavity electrodynamics.

 The ability to confine light to small volumes is central for engineering light-matter interaction in photonic and optoelectronic technologies \cite{o2009photonic,Carusotto2013,chang2014quantum,bloch2022strongly}.
 Planar microcavities are a key platform for confining the spatial extent of electromagnetic waves and manipulating the photonic density of states \cite{Vahala2003,Megahd2022}, which has enabled many applications such as filtering \cite{Monifi2013}, lasing \cite{Michalzik2013}, optical detection \cite{Furchi2012}, and all-optical switching \cite{Ma2006,Nakamura2004}.
-In these cavities, standing optical modes form between two mirrors, which can be metallic or dielectric \cite{Kavokin2008}.
-However, metallic mirrors suffer from intrinsically high optical losses\cite{Benisty1998}, while dielectric mirrors are made of micrometric-thick heterostructures longer than the wavelength \cite{Joannopoulos2011}.
+In these cavities, standing optical modes form between two mirrors, which are traditionally metallic or dielectric \cite{Kavokin2008}.